philipp-spiess/create-store/README.md

 npm install --save create-state
 ```

+## Using With React

+The best way to use create-state state atoms with React is to use [useSubstate][https://github.com/philipp-spiess/use-substate].
+You can find more information in the [README][https://github.com/philipp-spiess/use-substate/blob/master/README.md] of that library.

 ## Contributing

 Every help on this project is greatly appreciated.
 To get you started, here's a quick guide on how to make good and clean pull-requests: